 Caring for your Blue Heeler Jack Russell Mix requires minimal grooming and maintenance, which is great news for pet owners!

-A brief summary of how to groom a Blue Heeler Jack Russell Mix
+Is a Blue Heeler Jack Russell Mix hypoallergenic?

 Food and Diet